iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Continued transition to `ChangesetIndex`

 Every Changeset has both an Id (a string hash of its content and parent changeset) and an Index (a small integer representing its relative position on the iModel's timeline.)
 Either value can be used to uniquely identify a changeset.
 However, it is often necessary to compare two changeset identifiers to determine relative order, or to supply a range of changesets of interest.
 In this case, Id is not useful and must be converted to an index via a round-trip to an iModelHub server.
-Unfortunately, much of the iModel.js api uses only [ChangesetId]($common) to identify a changeset.
+Unfortunately, much of the iTwin.js API uses only [ChangesetId]($common) to identify a changeset.
 That was unfortunate, since [ChangesetIndex]($common) is frequently needed and `ChangesetId` is rarely useful.
-For this reason we are migrating the api to prefer `ChangesetIndex` over several releases.
+For this reason we are migrating the API to prefer `ChangesetIndex` over several releases.

 In version 2.19, we introduced the type [ChangesetIdWithIndex]($common) to begin that migration.
 However, for 2.x compatibility we could not use it several places where it would have been helpful: